Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > However, there are no guarantees this will be safe.
 > It's considered best practice to start a new world-save when you move to an updated version of a ModList.
 > So, if you want to keep playing in an existing save, wait until you are done with that playthrough prior to updating the ModList in Wabbajack.

+"What if I want to keep mods I added?"
+You'd need to go into MO2 and add [NoDelete] in the mod name in the beginning of the mod name.
+After you update, Wabbajack will spit it out at the bottom of the mod list and not touch it.

+"Will it remember changes I made to mods xml?"
+"Will it rmember mods I enabled/disabled between updates?"
+Nope.
+I don't have a workaround for this.
+This is why I only recommend you update the list when you want to start a new game.
+Get a good long playthrough out of it, take a break, mayber play a different overhaul, and come back to us when you're ready.
+You'll be back. :)

 ---